segunak/SegunAkinyemi.com/docs/_pages/reading.md

   </div>
 </div>

 But I read them all the same.
-I say taht to say, just because I read someting doesn't mean liked it or agree with everyhting said within.
-Don't go judging me based on the list here, have a [conversatinon first](/contact).
-There's a great quote to that effect.
+Now, just because I read something doesn't mean I liked it or agree with everything said within.
+Don't go pre-judging me based off my read list here, have a [conversation with me first](/contact).

+There's a great quote to that effect:

 > It is the mark of an educated mind to be able to entertain a thought without accepting it.
 >
 > <cite>[Aristotle](https://en.wikiquote.org/wiki/Aristotle#:~:text=It%20is%20the%20mark%20of%20an%20educated%20mind%20to%20be%20able%20to%20entertain%20a%20thought%20without%20accepting%20it.)</cite>

-You're not going to get very far if you only read things you already know you'll agree with, got to branch out.
-So, keep that in mind as you scrooll through, but overall, I like most of wfhat i read, and I hope the same is true for you!
+If you only read stuff you already agree with, you won't grow much intellectually.
+Branching out is how you learn, sometimes to change your perspective, and other times to confirm that what you believe is right and true, so keep that in mind as you scroll through.
+But overall, I like most of what I read, and I hope the same is true for you!

-_**Nerd Note:** The gif above of the Elf character sipping tea and reading is from the anime [Frieren: Beyond Journey's End](https://en.wikipedia.org/wiki/Frieren), which I highly recccomende for both seasoned anime watchers and those getting into things alike.
-If you've seen Violet Evergarden, it shares the same composer, Evan Call, who creates such a soothing peaceful scroe, nearly every song and moment makes you feel exactly like that gif, wanting to nestle in somewhere, grab a tea, and read a good book.
-It's a [slice fo life anime](https://www.google.com/search?q=What+is+a+slice+of+life+anime), so no Dragon Ball Z or Naruto (or I guess My Hero Acadmeia for the younger crowd) level fights.
-IT's about life, friendship, the maning of things, seriously, ccheck it out!_
+_**Nerd Note:** The gif above of the elf character is from the anime [Frieren: Beyond Journey's End](https://en.wikipedia.org/wiki/Frieren), which I highly recommend for both seasoned anime watchers and those just getting into things alike.
+If you've seen [Violet Evergarden](https://en.wikipedia.org/wiki/Violet_Evergarden), it shares the same composer, [Evan Call](https://en.wikipedia.org/wiki/Evan_Call), who consistently creates incredibly soothing, peaceful, and sanguine scores.
+Nearly every song makes you feel exactly like that gif, wanting to nestle in somewhere, grab a tea, and read a good book.
+It's a [slice of life anime](https://www.google.com/search?q=What+is+a+slice+of+life+anime), so no [Dragon Ball Z](https://en.wikipedia.org/wiki/Dragon_Ball_Z) level fights.
+It's about life, friendship, and the meaning of things, presented in a way that makes you introspective, appreciative of life, and aware of how precious time is and how we can't afford to waste it.
+Seriously, check it out.
+And if you need more convincing, [watch this YouTube video](https://www.youtube.com/watch?v=FJ8-7LXa-8A) for even more inspiration._
 {: .notice--warning}

 ## Currently Reading